korpisofta/korpi-select/README.md

  {:name "coat", :price 140})
 ```

-# More motivation
+*Example 2.*

-If you are using a document oriented database, you probably end up having fairly large object trees.
+You are using a document oriented database and you end up having large object trees.
 In order to use these trees you write code that looks like
 ```clojure
 (->> db
      (:customers)